cinnData/PythonBootcamp/Lectures/[PY-01] What is Python?.md

 * **Matplotlib**, based on NumPy, provides a plotting toolkit.

-* **Pandas** is a popular library for data management, used in all the examples of this course.
+* **Pandas** is a popular library for data management, used in the examples of this course.
 Pandas is built on top of NumPy and Matplotlib.

 ## Colab notebooks

-**Google Colaboratory**, is a Google app which allows you to write and executing Python code in a browser, with some advantages: (a) it does not require installation nor configuration, (b) it gives you access to GPU's (meaning more computing power) for free, and (c) it allows you an easy way to share content.
+**Google Colaboratory** is a Google app which allows you to write and executing Python code in a browser, with some advantages: (a) it does not require installation nor configuration, (b) it gives you access to GPU's (meaning more computing power) for free, and (c) it allows you an easy way to share content.
 In Google Colaboratory, you work with documents called **Colab notebooks**.
 Though they are not exactly the same, Colab notebooks are pretty similar to Jupyter notebooks, and they stored in Google Drive as files with extension `ipynb`.

-You may be interested in using Colab, since you can access it from any deviced connected to Internet, *e.g*. an IPAD.
+You may be interested in using Colab, since you can access it from any deviced connected to Internet, such as an IPAD.
 The only thing you need to start working with Colab notebooks is a Google account, meaning a `gmail.com` address and its password.
-Colab work happens in **Google Drive** (enter through `www.google.com/drive`).
+Colab work happens in **Google Drive** (enter through `https://www.google.com/drive`).
 In your debout, you have to install the Google Colaboratory app in your drive.
 To do this, click on the *Settings* button, select *Settings >> Manage apps* button and click on *Connect more apps*. `ipynb` files can be uploaded to and downloaded from Google Drive.